DataDog/documentation/content/en/continuous_integration/guides/flaky_test_management.md

 1. Navigate to the [Test Runs][1] page.
 2. In the facets list on the left sidebar, expand the **New Flaky** facet in the **Test** section, and check `true`.
-All test runs that exhibited flakiness behavior for the first time as per the definition above are displayed.
+All test runs that exhibited flakey behavior for the first time as per the definition above are displayed.

 ### Branches page